-Given the increasingly competitive and ever-changing global marketplace, it is reasonable to expect that most branding, marketing and corporate communications professionals will be charged with implementing a rebranding project resulting from a merger or acquisition during their career.
-Having led the creation and evolution of the discipline of brand implementation management over the majority of the past two decades, BrandActive has a wealth of detailed content to provide on this topic and this post is meant to cover the basics.
+Given the increasingly competitive and ever-changing global marketplace, it is reasonable to expect that most branding, marketing and corporate communications professionals will be charged with implementing an M&A-driven rebranding project during their career.
+Having led the creation and evolution of brand implementation management over the past two decades, BrandActive has a wealth of detailed content to provide on this topic and this post is meant to cover the basics.
 We are always available to have this conversation, and when you’re given a mandate to oversee a cost-effective transition of two companies’ brands, this 10-step action plan provides a macro snapshot of what you should expect and plan for.

 Step 1: Regulatory Hearings